IT3049C-Lively-FA23/phaser-week-1-tutorial-pittmaza/README.md

 Instructions to this assignment can be found [here](https://uc.instructure.com/courses/1641850/assignments/20048178).

 ## Checklist:

-- [ ] update the assignment checks above to the correct link
+- [x] update the assignment checks above to the correct link
-- [ ] make sure the assignment checks pass
+- [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment: 20/20

 ## Self-Reflection:

+I thought I did a great job at following along with the video, I had a few issues that popped up, but it seems to be mostly resolved.

 ### How long it took me to finish this?

+4 hours